Akenham: Archaeological finds

 A number of archaeological items have been found in Akenham including metal fragments from the Bronze Age and Iron Age, a Saxon coin and Bronze disc.

 Romano-British pottery has been unearthed in fields across the parish.
 A Middle Saxon gilded bronze pendant or brooch has also been found.
 A silver penny of the Saxon king Æthelred the Unready was also found nearby as well as bronze fragments thought to represent the Bigod family.

 Middle Ages

 Its place name is derived the Old English for 'Ac(c)a's homestead or village'.
 It was known as Acheham in the Domesday Book which records the population in 1086 to be 50 households made up 48 freemen and 2 smallholders along with 12 acres of meadow, 2 cobs, 7 cattle, and 6 pigs.

 19th and 20th centuries

 In 1901 the population was 104, and the parish covered 1 016 acres.

 The abandoned St Mary's church suffered bomb damage during World War II and is maintained by the organisation Friends of Friendless Churches.
-The church was the scene of one of the great ecclesiastical scandals of the 19th century, which occupied the national press for a year or more, which reached the high court, and which ultimately led to the Burial Laws Amendment Act 1880.
+In August 1878, the church was the scene of one of the great ecclesiastical scandals of the 19th century, centering around the burial of an unbaptized two-year-old child, Joseph Ramsey.
+The case occupied the national press for a year or more, which reached the high court, and which ultimately led to the Burial Laws Amendment Act 1880.